 I’m in love with beef from old cows.
 It has this intense beefiness (like you’re eating beef stock).
 If mature beef could speak, the noise would be deafening.

-There’s a perception that the best beef comes from young cows, not old cows.
-This perception is so ingrained in the United States that the USDA (United States Department of Agriculture, which grades beef) will not give beef a prime grading (the top grading) unless it is from cows under 30 months of age.
+There’s a prevailing view that the best beef comes from young cows.
+This view is so deeply held that the United States that the USDA (United States Department of Agriculture, which grades beef) will not give beef a prime grading (the top grading) unless it is from a cow under 30 months of age.

-Meat from younger cows has been considered superior to meat from older cows because it is perceived to be healthier and more likely to be tender.
-Until a couple of years ago, I held the same view.
-The idea of an old cow would bring images of a chewy and stringy steak from a decrepit cow.
-It wasn’t until I tried beef from a more mature cow that I realised what I was missing out on.
+Meat from younger cows has been considered superior to meat from older cows because it is thought to be healthier and more tender.
+Until a couple of years ago, I held the same view: the idea of an old cow would bring images of a chewy and stringy steak from a decrepit cow.
+It wasn’t until I tried beef from a more mature cow that I realised how incredible old cow steak was.

 The gateway steak

-My gateway steak to what is now an overall preference toward mature beef was an outstanding Txuleton (Rib) steak from the Rubio Gallega cow (more details on this breed below).
-The beef isn’t exactly melt in the mouth tender, but the taste was fantastic.
+My gateway steak to what is now an overall preference toward mature beef was an outstanding Txuleton (Rib) steak from the Rubia Gallega cow (more details on this breed below).
+The beef isn’t exactly melt in the mouth tender, but the taste is fantastic.
 Every bite of this steak delivered a punch of intense beef flavour.
 It was heaven and I needed more.

 Why do old cows taste so good?